strimzi/topic-encryption/doc/getting-start.md

 ### 3. Configure the Kafka broker's listeners
 The address advertised by Kafka must be that of the proxy, not the broker itself.

-Modify the `advertised.listeners` property in `server.properties` to point to the proxy host and port, as shown in the snippet below:
+Modify the `advertised.listeners` property in `$KAFKA_HOME/config/server.properties` to point to the proxy host and port, as shown in the snippet below:

 ```
 # The address the socket server listens on.
 It will get the value returned from